 The Frontend Listing for Everest Forms is a premium addon that empowers administrators to showcase form entries and retain complete control over displayed fields, detail views (popup or page), and editing permissions.
-Follow the simple steps below to showcase the entries on any page on your website.

 Installation #